peterfairfield/anaxis/l/altir.md

 "Ok, now he want's me to talk to you.
 Hi! "

 One will be silent, just following your will.
 This will take some effort to get it to speak, a shyness that it struggles with.
 Then there might be sudden bouts of control.

+"I am the voice that can only become more bothersome to you the more you listen to it."
+Wilfred will remain silent until events forge a bond.
+There are many secrets she knows.
+She can pierce veils and discover the truth.